joshcanhelp/josh-to-11/input/symlinked/posts/2024/2024-07-31-personal-data-pipeline.md

 👉 [**Getting started with PDPL**](https://github.com/PersonalDataPipeline/pdpl-cli/blob/main/docs/getting-started.md)
 {% endinfo %}

-Whether you are someone who has written something like this before or wishes that this kind of thing existed, I would love to hear from you:
+Whether you are someone who has written something like this before or wishes that this kind of thing existed, I would love to hear from you.
+If you want to hear updates when I have them, [sign up on Substack](https://personaldatapipeline.substack.com) and I'll send updates on how the system is coming along and new releases.
+If you're looking for a more substantial contribution:

 - Give this system a try and let me know if you have any problems.
 I'd be happy to pair with you to get it working or write any API contracts or output handers that would help get you started.
 - Reach out via [Discord](https://discord.com/channels/1265426186545135717/), Twitter/X, LinkedIn, or Hacker News and let me know what you think about the idea or the implementation or any questions you have about getting started.